 350 Montevue Lane

-Upon receipt, a sanitarian will review the application, contact the applicant to discuss the application and requirements, and if approved, process the permit.
+Upon receipt, a Licensed Environmental Health Specialist will review the application, contact the applicant to discuss the application and requirements, and if approved, process the permit.

 Once approved, the permit must be picked up at the Environmental Health Services office.